mrEckendonk/todo-today/README.md

 ### Prerequisites

-have a working git on your localmachine.
+have a working git on your local machine.

 ## Install

 To get a working local copy up and running follow these simple steps